Classical Guitar

 Mastering classical guitar requires focus, patience, and perseverance.
 But it’s a gift that continues to give back to you.
 Let’s explore more about the world of classical guitar below.

-One-on-one instruction opened a new world to me:
+Classical guitar instruction opened a new world to me:

 • Pieces I thought were impossible became manageable.